canopy-js/canopy-js/README.md

 Thus explanations are mergable.
 Points about the same thing can be collected.
 A point in two explanations can be merged.
-We can keep track of who said what, yet put similar statements together.
+We can keep track of sources, yet put like ones together.
 Discussion of one aspect doesn't block discussion of another.
 This is what we do when we read.
 We create a merged understanding that indexes multiple sources.